5 Ways to Prevent and Treat High Blood Pressure Naturally

 1. Eat dark chocolate

 An Australian study shows that dark chocolate would help lower blood pressure.
 Cocoa, rich in flavonoids, promotes the relaxation of blood vessels and stimulates blood circulation.
-Consuming a small square of dark chocolate, preferably between 60 and 70% cocoa and even more, around 6 g, per day, could thus help lower your blood pressure without drugs.
+Consuming a small square of dark chocolate, preferably between 60 and 70% cocoa and even more, around 6 g, per day, might thus help lower your blood pressure without drugs.
 Beware of excess, there are other ways to lower your blood pressure, the consumption of chocolate should not be your only recourse.

 1. Drink some alcohol (advice valid only for women)

-Alcohol abuse is clearly harmful to health, but moderate consumption could have the opposite effect in women.
+Alcohol abuse is clearly harmful to health, but moderate consumption might have the opposite effect in women.
 This is revealed by a study from Boston’s Brigham and Women’s Hospital which shows that light to moderate alcohol consumption, i.e. one glass of red wine or less per day, reduces the risk of hypertension in women, but increases this risk in men.

 1. Drink beet juice